 Docker Base Image OS Size Comparison

 The race to zero is a theme that is catching on with Docker Images.
-Developers are racing to create the thinest most usable image possible.
+Developers are racing to create the thinnest, most usable image possible.
 But why, do you ask?

-Developers are working in much the same way as a race car mechanic would.
-The goal is to strip all the unnecessary weight off the race car leaving just the bare essentials.
-Same goes for our Docker images.
-Do we need every Linux commands, library, etc inside of our container to run a Hello World script?
+The same goes for our Docker images.
+Do we need every Linux command, library, etc., inside our container to run a Hello World script?
 Probably not.
-Why not install just the bare essentials required to run the application thats inside of your container.
+Why not install the bare essentials required to run the application inside your container?

 Benefits of Smaller Docker Images

-What are the benefits of smaller images you ask?
-Besides the obvious which is pure size it also makes your environment small and efficient.
-Small images all increase security as you reduce your security footprint size.
+What are the benefits of smaller images, you ask?
+Besides the obvious, pure size, they make your environment small and efficient.
+Small images also increase security as you reduce your security footprint size by removing libraries and Linux commands.

 Docker Image Size Comparison

-The team over at CenturyLink Labs continue to crank out some very impressive tools.
-Below is a screenshot from ImageLayers which is a tool to visualize Docker images.
+The team over at CenturyLink Lab continues to crank out some very impressive tools.
+Below is a screenshot from ImageLayers , a tool to visualize Docker images.
 But the tool doesn't stop there.
-You can actually compare the images per layer and visualize every what each layer is doing.
+You can actually compare the images per layer and visualize what each layer is doing.

-So what does our comparison show us?
-Reading from left to right the number of layers in each image decreases as you read to the right.
-We also notice that Ubuntu for example has 4 Layers and is 188MB while Alpine Linux has 1 Layer and is 5MB.
-However, Busybox is the smallest image but has 2x0 byte layers which are not bad.
+So, what does our comparison show us?
+Reading from left to right, the number of layers in each image decreases as you read to the right.
+We also notice that Ubuntu, for example, has 4 Layers and is 188MB, while Alpine Linux has 1 Layer and is 5MB.
+However, Busybox is the most miniature image but has 2x 0 byte layers which is impressive.

 Docker Image Size Run Down

 We compiled a list of some of the most popular Base OS Images based on Docker Hub downloads and File Size.
-The list is not who is best or worst but a an overview of the usage by the community and image size.
+The list is not who is best or worst but an overview of the community's usage and image size.
 The best image will depend on your environment and application requirements.

 Conclusion

-Busybox wins the size war weighing in at only 2MB.
+Busybox wins the size war, weighing in at only 2MB.
 However, Ubuntu has the biggest installation base by far and is also the fattest image.
 What can we learn from these stats?
-At first glance it appears a lot of Docker users have a lot of room for optimization and making their infrastructures more efficient.
+At first glance, it appears that a lot of Docker users have a lot of room for optimization and to make their infrastructures more efficient.

 Ubuntu is a good Image and has many use cases.
-However, if you want to cut out all the fluff and only run the necessary components for your application I would recommend either Busybox or Alpine.
+However, if you want to remove all the fluff and only run the necessary components for your application, I recommend Busybox or Alpine.

-I will dive deeper in the next article uncovering best practices for Docker Images and why we should limit the amount of OS images we install on our hosts.
+In the next article, I will explore best practices for Docker Images and explain why we should limit the number of OS images we install on our hosts.

 Follow me